nixworks/public/news/2016/06/23/index.md

 ##### Boko Haram insurgency
 ### [According to Medecins Sans Frontieres, more than 1,200 people have died of starvation and illness at a refugee camp for those fleeing Boko Haram in northeastern Nigeria. ](/news/2016/06/23/according-to-ma-c-decins-sans-frontia-res-more-than-1-200-people-have-died-of-starvation-and-illness-at-a-refugee-camp-for-those-fleeing-boko.md)
-_Context: Boko Haram insurgency, Boko Haram, Medecins Sans Frontieres, Nigeria_
+_Context: Medecins Sans Frontieres, Boko Haram, Nigeria, Boko Haram insurgency_

 ##### 2016 Jiangsu tornado
 ### [A tornado, accompanied by heavy rainfall and hailstones, kills at least 98 people and injures 800 in the eastern Chinese province of Jiangsu ](/news/2016/06/23/a-tornado-accompanied-by-heavy-rainfall-and-hailstones-kills-at-least-98-people-and-injures-800-in-the-eastern-chinese-province-of-jiangsu.md)